OpenDataology/website/content/en/docs/components/pipelines/sdk/python-based-visualizations.md

 Python based visualizations provide two categories of visualizations.
 The first being **predefined visualizations**.
-These visualizations are provided by default in Kubeflow Pipelines and serve as a way for you and your customers to easily and quickly generate powerful visualizations.
+These visualizations are provided by default in OpenDataology Pipelines and serve as a way for you and your customers to easily and quickly generate powerful visualizations.
 The second category is **custom visualizations**.
 Custom visualizations allow for you and your customers to provided Python visualization code to be used to generate